 3.1.1 National Strategy for Housing in an Ageing Society (2008) - "Lifetime Homes, Lifetime Neighbourhoods".

 In this strategy Government announced their ambitions to build homes to "Lifetime Homes" standards and a vision of Lifetime Neighbourhoods that are fit for all.

 The strategy also included the provision of improved advice and information and expanding help for simple repairs and adaptations, with more investment in major home adaptations to support independence.

-3.1.2 Cutting the Cost of Keeping Warm - A Fuel Poverty Strategy for England (2015) This strategy sets out how the government will deliver their fuel poverty target to ensure that as many fuel poor homes as is reasonably practicable achieve a minimum energy efficiency rating of Band C, by 2030.
-3.2 Sub-regional Policy Context 3.2.1 York, North Yorkshire & East Riding Housing Strategy 2015/2021 This strategy sets out the nine sub-regional priorities for housing growth and delivery.
-Craven District Council is committed to jointly delivering on the following priorities relevant to our Private Sector Renewal Policy: THEME: Understanding and Improving the Quality of our Housing Stock PRIORITY 4: Via policy Guidance and negotiation, ensure new homes are of high design and environmental quality PRIORITY 5:
+3.1.2 Cutting the Cost of Keeping Warm - A Fuel Poverty Strategy for England (2015)

+This strategy sets out how the government will deliver their fuel poverty target to ensure that as many fuel poor homes as is reasonably practicable achieve a minimum energy efficiency rating of Band C, by 2030.
+New Strategy for 2020 is currently under development following consultation 22 July 2019 to 16 September 2019.

+3.2 Sub-regional Policy Context

+3.2.1 York, North Yorkshire & East Riding Housing Strategy 2015/2021

+This strategy sets out the nine sub-regional priorities for housing growth and delivery.
+Craven District Council is committed to jointly delivering on the following priorities relevant to our Private Sector Renewal Policy:

+THEME: Understanding and Improving the Quality of our Housing Stock PRIORITY 4: Via policy Guidance and negotiation, ensure new homes are of high design and environmental quality

+PRIORITY 5:

-Continue to make best use of existing stock and ensure it is of a decent quality to meet the needs of our communities PRIORITY 6:
+Continue to make best use of existing stock and ensure it is of a decent quality to meet the needs of our communities

+PRIORITY 6:

+Ensure all homes have a positive impact on health and well-being and are affordable to run.

+New Strategy for 2021 onwards is currently under discussion and decision to be made as to whether a sub-regional or local strategy is to be developed.

-• Ensure all homes have a positive impact on health and well-being and are affordable to run 3 | Page V4_FINAL 3.2.2 North Yorkshire Joint Heath & Wellbeing Strategy 2015 - 2020 The strategy contains a commitment from partner organisations to improve health & wellbeing and ensure that people in all communities in North Yorkshire have equal opportunities to live full and active lives from childhood to later years.
+3.2.2 North Yorkshire Joint Heath & Wellbeing Strategy 2015 - 2020

+The strategy contains a commitment from partner organisations to improve health & wellbeing and ensure that people in all communities in North Yorkshire have equal opportunities to live full and active lives from childhood to later years.
 It gives direction and sets out priorities for Board partner organisations to include in their own strategies and plans.
+New strategy for 2020-25 onwards currently in development.

-3.3 Local Policy Context 3.3.1 Craven District Council - Council Plan 2017 - 2020 Priority: Resilient Communities - Enable active communities and improve quality of life Contribution: Use of education and encouragement, direct and indirect financial assistance to address poor energy efficiency of housing is a contributory factor of fuel poverty and improvements/adaptations to enable households to lead more independent lives or be cared for at home.
-3.3.2 Craven's Housing & Homelessness Integrated Action Plan The local housing delivery plan includes the following relevant key priority areas: PRIORITY 4: Enabling the provision of more affordable housing ACTION:
+3.3 Local Policy Context

+3.3.1 Craven District Council - Council Plan 2017 - 2020

+Priority: Resilient Communities - Enable active communities and improve quality of life Contribution: Use of education and encouragement, direct and indirect financial assistance to address poor energy efficiency of housing is a contributory factor of fuel poverty and improvements/adaptations to enable households to lead more independent lives or be cared for at home.
+New plan for 2020-21 due to go to Full Council 25/02/20

+3.3.2 Craven's Housing & Homelessness Integrated Action Plan

+The local annual housing delivery plan includes the following relevant key priority areas:

+PRIORITY 2: Improving quality and accessibility of housing services

+ACTION CHH 6 - Identify and implement range of projects to reduce health inequalities

+PRIORITY 4: Enabling the provision of more affordable housing

-CHH 8 Return empty properties into use and maximise the benefits from the New Homes Bonus PRIORITY 6: Maintaining and improving existing Housing stock ACTION:
+ACTION CHH 8 - Return empty properties into use and maximise the benefits from the New Homes Bonus

+PRIORITY 6: Maintaining and improving the quality of existing Housing Stock

-CHH 11 Maintain and improve existing housing stock by increasing its energy efficiency
+ACTION CHH11 - Maintain and improve existing housing stock by increasing its energy efficiency

-CHH 12 Improve health outcomes and the wellbeing of residents by investing in and improving housing CHH 13 Update and deliver the Craven Housing Renewal Policy 3.3.3 Environmental Health Services Policy context This policy is the overarching policy for delivery of Environmental Services and Housing standards and regulatory services.
+3.3.3 Environmental Health Services Policy context

+This policy is the overarching policy for delivery of Environmental Services and Housing standards and regulatory services.

-4 | Page 4 The Policy:
+4 The Policy: